squadracorsepolito/acmelib/README.md

 - Adding examples
 - Linking the Network model with the dbc parser
 - Adding templates for messages, signals, signal enums, and signal types
+- Adding JSON/Yaml and Protobuf parsing of the model
+- Improving test coverage